Gun Control: Key Data Points from Pew Research

 Republicans’ views about whether stricter gun laws would reduce the number of accidental gun deaths have changed markedly over the past two decades.
 In a 1993 Gallup survey, 61% of Republicans agreed that stricter gun laws would reduce the number of gun deaths caused by accidents and suicides; in the current survey, which asks only about accidental gun deaths, just 32% of Republicans agree.

-Consequently, there is a significant partisan divide over importance of passing major legislation about guns this year.
+Consequently, there was a significant partisan divide in our February 2013 survey over importance of passing major legislation about guns this year.

 While overall views on gun control vs. gun rights showed only a modest change, there was a more noticeable shift in public opinion after the Newtown shootings about whether such incidents reflected broader social problems or not.

 After the Jan.
 2011 shootings in Tucson, Ariz. and the July 2012 shootings in Aurora, Colo., clear majorities said the incidents were just the isolated acts of troubled individuals.
-But the public was divided on that question after Newtown, with 47% saying the shootings reflected broader societal problems and 44% calling them isolated acts.
+But the public was divided on that question after Newtown, with 47% saying the shootings reflected broader societal problems and 44% calling them isolated acts, according to a December 2012 survey.

 There is broad support for a few gun policy proposals, but sharp partisan divides on others.